jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 - Immediately check understanding with **guided practice**
 - After some time, **require independent practice**, and after some time again, **provide feedback**

+... however, Reeves notes, Hunter originalled ordered them by logical dependence---i.e. the order in which they should be considered by the instructor during planning---rather than chronologically, i.e. as a learner would encounter them (2011, p.
+178):

+- "Determining the kind of access students will have to new information
+- Modeling desired thinking and skills
+- Checking for understanding
+- Guiding students’ practice
+- Providing independent practice
+- Communicating to students what the objective is
+- Starting a lesson by creating an anticipatory set"

+### 3.2.3.
+Reeves lesson plan elements

+Per Reeves (2011, pp. 180-181):

+- "Identifying information (lesson topic, title, grade, dates)
+- Associated academic standards, usually in the form of benchmarks
+- Topical, essential, and guiding questions
+- Instructional objectives
+- Formative or summative assessment tasks
+- Learning activities, which may include the following:
+    - Introduction, hook, or anticipatory set.
+This may be in the form of a bellringer that students will begin to think about or work on as soon as they enter the classroom
+    - Access to new information
+    - Recording or saving new information for future reference
+    - Working with new content to make sense of it and connect it to prior knowledge
+    - Application or practice that may double as formative assessment, with varying degrees of teacher guidance and monitoring
+- Differentiation plans for individual students who need it
+- Closure that will prompt students to reflect on the content of the lesson and connect it to their own personal knowledge base and to other parts of the curriculum.
+The topical, guiding, or essential questions are often addressed in closure.
+- Homework assignment
+- Materials or preparation required
+- Post-lesson reflection on how the lesson went and what could be changed for better results or for future students"

 ## 3.3.
 Learning objects